j-huthmacher/CausalConv/README.md

 # CausalConv
-Implementatio of a causal convolution network.
+Implementation of a causal convolution network.